amark/theory/README.md

         -   "-\>" postfix indicates you will be calling a function, but if not found it will return a fail safe function.

+    -   *Note:* Warning, fails if the property name itself contains a '.' dot in it.

     -   Examples